tf2pickup-pl/docs.tf2pickup.pl/docs/setup-prerequisites.md

 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```

 Otherwise, you should get a list of errors listed with file names and line numbers of the files containing the errors.
-Fix them and when you manage to get the test to be successful, restart the service by executing `systemctl restart nginx.service` and make sure the Nginx is started after every boot by executing `systemctl enable nginx.service`.
+Fix them and when you manage to get the test to be successful, reload the service by executing `nginx -s reload` and make sure the Nginx is started after every boot by executing `systemctl enable nginx.service`.